-Resources can be found in the National Eye Institute's Eye Health Organizations Database.
+Resources can be found in the National Eye Institute's Eye Health Management Database.

 For additional information, you may also wish to contact a local library.

 For information on your topic, you may wish to conduct a search of the medical literature.
-The National Library of Medicine (NLM) coordinates PubMed, a computerized medical literature database.
-You can conduct your own free literature search by accessing PubMed through the Internet.
+The National Library of Medicine (NLM) coordinates PubMed, a computerized medical summary database.
+You can conduct your own free summary search by accessing PubMed through the Internet.
 For help on how to search PubMed and how to get journal articles, please see PubMed Help.
-You may also get assistance with a literature search at a local library.
-Please keep in mind that articles in the medical literature are usually written in technical language.
-We encourage you to share articles with a health care professional who can help you understand them.
+You may also get assistance with a summary search at a local library.
+Please keep in mind that articles in the medical summary are usually written in technical language.
+We encourage you to share articles with a health care professional who can help you fathom them.